borodust/alien-works/README.md

 # alien-works

-WIP high-performance mobile-capable game foundation framework.
-This is not a game engine, but rather a stereobate for one.
+High-performance cross-platform game foundation framework.
+This isn't intended as a full-featured game engine, but rather a stylobate for one.

 ### Principles

 * Performance first
-* Non-consing
+* Non-consing in tight loops
-* Non-modular/tightly-coupled
+* Non-modular highly-coupled subsystems
 * Multiplatform: Windows, MacOS, Linux, Android, iOS
 * SBCL, CCL and ECL compatible
-* Implementation purity last (pure Lisp vs foreign solutions is the least concern)
+* Implementation purity last
+  * Pure Lisp vs foreign solutions is the least concern)
   * If any pure CL alternative exists with the same or better performance and similar feature set, it must replace foreign library
   * If foreign alternative exists with better performance and similar feature set, it must replace pure CL variant
+* Explicit runtime and tooling systems
+  * Ship only things required
+* Package-level versioning
+  * Stable interface is guaranteed only in versioned packages

 ### Capabilities